 However, not even Miles Davis claims this account to be true.
 The anecdote appears to be a conflation of two different encounters with politicians that Davis experienced during the Kennedy Center Honors events and wrote about in his 1990 autobiography.

 In that 1990 autobiography, Davis mentioned nothing about his making a cutting remark to Mrs. Reagan; in fact, he

 had nothing but kind words to say about meeting her:

 [President] Reagan was nice to us, respectful and everything.
 But Nancy is the one who has the charm between those two.
 She seemed like a warm person.
 She greeted me warmly and I kissed her hand.
 She liked that.

-At the table where I was sitting, a politician's wife said some silly shit about jazz, like "Are we supporting this art form just because it's here in this country, and it is art in its truest form, are we just being blasé and ignoring jazz because it comes from here and not from Europe, and it comes from black people."
+At the table where I was sitting, a politician's wife said some silly shit about jazz, like "Are we supporting this art form just because it's here in this country, and is it art in its truest form, or are we just being blasé and ignoring jazz because it comes from here and not from Europe, and it comes from black people?"

 This came from out of the blue.
 I don't like questions like that because they're just questions from someone who's trying to sound intelligent, when in fact they don't give a damn about it.
 I looked at her and said, "What is it?
 Jazz time or something?
 Why you ask me some shit like that?"

 So she said, "Well, you're a jazz musician, aren't you?"